 It looks like being a decent pace throughout and you will need one that sees the 6f trip out well to win.
 Below Zero should go well from the front under Joe Fanning and he may well hold out to the line but Sutton Veny could also be well handicapped if she can improve on her last run here over this 6f.

-I have been a follower of racing from an early age with my first memory being when I was 4 and trying to pick the winner of the Derby in 1965.
-This interest has moved on to having shares in horses which culminated in a win at the Dubai Festival with Turn on the Style who unfortunately has now been retired due to injury.
+I have been a follower of racing from an early age with my first memory being trying to pick the winner of the Derby in 1965.
+This interest has moved on to having shares in horses which has resulted in wins at the Dubai Festival, with Turn on the Style, and more recently with Tatlisu.

-This blog is dedicated to sprinters alone which I have always had an interest in and it will cover most 5f and 6f races throughout the season, both turf and AW.
-I will be putting up horses to follow and making selections from an analytical approach.
-I also have some extra pages showing Great sprinters from the past and the Sprinterstogo A to Z Master List.
+This blog is primarily about sprinters which I have always had an interest in and it will cover most 5f and 6f races throughout the season.